 Baking builds confidence

 There are countless life lessons that can be learned in baking.
-Patience is arguably the most important, but also that there are certain recipes you can improvise on, and other you must follow to the letter.
+Patience is arguably the most important, but also that there are certain recipes you can improvise on, and others you must follow to the letter.
 Achieving success in baking teaches kids to be confident in their creative abilities, problem-solving instincts and practical knowledge of a process.

 A child can always benefit from achieving positive results by following a well-known recipe, or by trying something new and exciting with baking.
 Statements like, “Look, Mom, I made this myself!”, or even, “Look what Mommy and I made together!” are fantastic building blocks to healthy self-esteem and self-trust.